 - Serve with corn tortillas heated and charred over open flame or warmed along with cotija cheese, onion, avocado and cilantro.

-- I often times use 2 lbs thigh meat and 2 lbs chicken breast, optional.
+- You could also use 2 lbs boneless thigh meat and 2 lbs boneless chicken breast.